 Based on the little attention I currently give this project, I am probably six to twelve months away from this game being considered “enjoyable.”
 What pleases me is that I surprised myself in getting it to actually work as well as it did in my mind.

-Click to watch a 30-second screen recording of the game in action on YouTube.
+Click to watch a 30-second screen recording of the game in action.